tuw-cpsg/demos_ros/pose_estimation/README.md

   measurements with a known map ([hokuyo_node](http://wiki.ros.org/hokuyo_node), [acml](http://wiki.ros.org/amcl), [gmapping](http://wiki.ros.org/gmapping))
+* OptiTrack shall not be used, however, you can check your result against our "Lab-GPS" ;)

 All nodes publishing sensor data are provided.
 A launch file to start the nodes is provided in this package (`launch/sensors.launch`).